-The curriculum is divided into three key stages: Early Years Stage (age 4 to 5 yrs), Key Stage 1 (age 5 to 8 yrs), Key Stage 2 (age 8 to 11 yrs).
+The curriculum is divided into three key stages: Foundation/Early Years Stage (age 4 to 5 yrs), Key Stage 1 (age 5 to 8 yrs), Key Stage 2 (age 8 to 11 yrs).

 We believe it is important to provide a curriculum provision that is ambitious, engaging and enjoyable.
-Our curriculum reflects not only the acquisition of core skills and knowledge but also extends children's learning beyond the school and school day.
+We present a broad, balanced and relevant curriculum in all subjects.
+Our curriculum reflects not only the acquisition of core skills and knowledge but also extends children's learning beyond this.
 Our aim is to educate the whole child in preparation for their future.
-We aim to present a broad, balanced and relevant curriculum that meets individual needs.
-We will always work towards independence in learning, the ability of children to apply themselves confidently to tasks and develop as a whole person.
+We always work towards engendering our school values, independence in learning and the ability to apply themselves confidently to tasks.